win-ngs/star-windows-build/README.md

 ![STAR RNA-seq aligner for Windows](assets/banner.png)

-## STAR RNA-seq aligner for Windows: Community Build
+## STAR RNA-seq aligner for Windows: Community-built Windows binaries

 This repository provides a STAR build that runs natively on Windows.
 The release archive includes pre-compiled STAR binaries that users can use without building from source.